CGJennings/se3docs/docs/dm-walkthrough.md

 These load some boilerplate for creating DIY components, support for building the user interface controls, and support for creating the markup boxes that will be used to format text on the card.

+### Setting up the card

-The next bit does some stuff specific to Arkham Horror.
+The next few lines do some stuff specific to Arkham Horror.
 Let's skip down to the `create` function.
 Here's the first block:

 ```js
 diy.version = 2;